JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ## What's next?

-* For information about Java interoperability, see the section on exceptions in the [Java interoperability page](java-interop.md#checked-exceptions).
+* For information about Java interoperability, see the section on exceptions on the [Java interoperability page](java-interop.md#checked-exceptions).
-* Check out exceptions related idioms, in the [Idioms page](idioms.md#try-catch-expression).
+* Check out exception-related idioms on the [Idioms page](idioms.md#try-catch-expression).